singingwolfboy/netlify-home/_posts/2016-05-02-top-ten-static-website-generators.md

   Jekyll is far and away the most popular static site generator.
 That's no surprise, considering it underpins GitHub Pages and was created by GitHub co-founder Tom Preston-Werner.

   Jekyll is built with Ruby, and is most often used for blogs and personal projects, due to its close integration with GitHub.
-Jekyll takes a directory filled with text files, renders that content with Markdown and Liquid templates, and generates a publish-ready static website.Its large community and wide array of plugins makes it a great jumping off place for bloggers coming from the world of WordPress and Drupal, making it easy to import content from those formats and more.
+Jekyll takes a directory filled with text files, renders that content with Markdown and Liquid templates, and generates a publish-ready static website.
+Its large community and wide array of plugins makes it a great jumping off place for bloggers coming from the world of WordPress and Drupal, making it easy to import content from those formats and more.

   [jekyllrb.com](http://jekyllrb.com)